idsia-robotics/navground/_sources/first_steps.rst

 First Steps
 ===========

-If you have installed navground, congratulations!
+You have installed navground, congratulations!

-Let us check that it is working too.
+Let us now check that it is working properly.

 If you built navground from source, you need to source the workspace.